 Membership in HLP authorizes the HLP and LCS staff to view copies of grade reports and transcripts for HLP apprenticeship placement purposes, and to share apprenticeship placement information with fellow HLP students and faculty.
-The HLP director can supply students with an unofficial copy of their transcript for use in applying for apprenticeships.

-ALL apprenticeships must be approved by HLP or LCS staff.
-When students secure a placement, they must complete and submit the HLP Apprenticeship Placement form that is available in LCS.
-Once complete, HLP students must deliver the placement form back to LCS.
+ALL apprenticeships must be approved by the HLP administrative director.
+Within two weeks of securing an apprenticeship, students must complete and submit the HLP Apprenticeship Placement form that is available in LCS.
+HLP students must deliver the completed placement form to the HLP administrative director for review and approval of the proposed apprenticeship.